1984 Herut leadership election: Campaign

 Sharon announced his candidacy on 9 February 1984, in a speech to students at Bar-Ilan University.
 Sharon was regarded to be a very controversial figure in Israeli's politics.
 Before this challenge to Shamir, Sharon had been sidelined in politics for roughly a year, after having been made to resign as defense minister in February 1983 following a government judicial commission inquiry which found him derelict in duty, faulting him for having not managed to prevent the Sabra and Shatila massacre.
 Sharon's leadership challenge was an effort at a political comeback, aiming to at least receive his position of minister of defense (which was regarded by many the second most-important position in Israeli government, behind prime minister).
 At the time, Sharon was regarded as a hardliner on issues related to Arabs, both domestically and foreign.
 During his leadership campaign, Sharon portrayed himself as an underdog hoping to rehabilitate his reputation from what he portrayed to be an unfair degradation.
 During his campaign, he traveled across the nation to local Herut chapters.
 He claimed the government inquiry that had led to his ouster as defense minister was unfair, decrying it as, "a mark of Cain on my forehead."
 Sharon, despite being disgraced by judicial commission inquiry, retained a dedicated base of support among right-wing nationalists.

 Election procedure

-The electorate for the leadership election were the 3,000 members of Likud's Central Committee.
+The electorate for the leadership election were the 3,000 members of Herut's Central Committee.
 A week before the vote, the party moved to change the required threshold to avoid a runoff election to 40% from the previous 50%.